 On the block, AT&T was willing to settle much earlier with the HOA on damages to homes.
 Certainly, the threat of complaining to the PUC would have been an option, otherwise.
 In contrast, Google dragged its feet, preferring to take a “divide and conquer” approach, stating that it preferred to deal with individuals, which became quite frustrating for the residents.
 About a dozen times, the HOA approached Google on its punch list involving 30 items going back to last autumn before all of the repairs were finished.
 The last matter involved a big hole in a driveway.
 The Department of Public Works was asked to demand that Google fix the problem or else revoke the permit to be in the right-of-way, and the HOA was made completely whole within the next two weeks.

-Please find details on our Clash of Optical Component Vendors & Technologies in Data Center Networks here.
+Please also consider our report, Clash of Optical Component Vendors & Technologies in Data Center Networks.

 [written by Mark Lutkowitz]